christophertino/mindbody-brivo/README.md

-# FIAO Brooklyn Membership Syncing Application
+# FIAO Brooklyn Membership Sync

 Sync membership data between MindBody and Brivo OnAir.
 Built for the Federation of Italian-American Organizations of Brooklyn.